🏀✨ A Dribbling Dose of Inspiration! ✨🏀

 We are proud of our students for taking this training seriously and building skills that truly make a difference.

-about 12 hours ago, Rene Oakes
+17 days ago, Rene Oakes

 The image shows a group of high school students in a school hallway with blue lockers lining the wall and orange painted walls above them.
 The floor is a light colored tile, and the hallway stretches into the distance.
 In the center of the image, a student kneels on the floor practicing CPR on a life sized training mannequin.
 The student’s hands are placed on the mannequin’s chest, demonstrating chest compressions.
 Several other students stand nearby watching the demonstration.
 One student wearing a yellow hoodie and holding a red bag stands near the lockers.
 Another student in a light colored sweatshirt stands with hands on their hips observing the activity.
 On the right side of the hallway, an adult instructor stands next to a small rolling cart with a laptop on top, appearing to supervise or guide the training.
 A mannequin head used for training equipment is also visible nearby.
 The scene shows students actively participating in a CPR training exercise in a school hallway environment.